-Figure 11.1: -- Monitoring Framework for the North Dorset Local Plan 2011 to 2026 Part 1
+Figure 11.1 - Monitoring Framework for the North Dorset Local Plan 2011 to 2026 Part 1

-Objective 1 - Meeting the Challenge of Climate Change Objective 1 is to address the causes and effects of climate change by: Intended Outcomes Achievement Indicators Targets Policy encouraging the use of sustainable construction techniques; Improved energy efficiency in buildings and reduced carbon emissions from new build properties Per capita Greenhouse gas emissions (CO 2 equivalent) Reduction since 2011 relative to 1990 levels 3 encouraging the use of renewable energy technologies appropriate to the local area; and More widespread renewable energy generation Renewable energy generation by installed capacity and type MonitorIncrease 3 Percentage of total energy consumption from renewable sources MonitorIncrease 22 ensuring the wise use of natural resources, particularly previously Water resources well managed % of dwellings with water meters installed Increase 3 developed land and water.
-Fewer flooding incidents Reducing risk of fluvial flooding to development Number of planning applications approved contrary to Environment Agency advice Zero 3 Amount of housing development on previously developed land maximised Amount of housing development on previously developed land 35% of new housing development on previously developed land 7
+Objective 1 - Meeting the Challenge , Objective 1 is to address the causes and effects of climate change by: Intended Outcomes Achievement Indicators Targets Policy encouraging the use of sustainable construction techniques; Improved energy efficiency in buildings and reduced carbon emissions from new build properties Greenhouse gas emissions (CO 2 equivalent) Reduction since 2011 relative to 1990 levels 3 encouraging the use of renewable energy technologies appropriate to the local area; and More widespread renewable energy generation Renewable energy generation by installed capacity and type Monitor 3 Percentage of total energy consumption from renewable sources Monitor 22 ensuring the wise use of natural resources, particularly previously Water resources well managed % of dwellings with water meters installed Increase 3 developed land and water.
+Fewer flooding incidents Number of planning applications approved contrary to Environment Agency advice Zero 3 Amount of housing development on previously developed land maximised Amount of housing development on previously developed land 35% of new housing development on previously developed land 7

-Objective 2 is to conserve and enhance the environment of North Dorset by: Intended Outcomes Achievement Indicators Targets Policy ensuring that North Dorset's wildlife, landscape and cultural heritage are protected and well managed; No net increase in urban pressures on the heaths as a result of additional residential development between 400 metres and five kilometres of heathland Dorset Heathlands, money collected from development in North Dorset Monitor and report on projects (audit trail) 4 No increase in air pollution at Rooksmoor SAC and Fontmell & Melbury Downs SAC due to additional development in the area Traffic flows on the SAC roads through Rooksmoor SAC and at Fontmell & Melbury Downs SAC No increase in air pollution along the SAC roads 4 All wildlife sites protected Changes in areas of international, national and local biodiversity importance (qualitative and quantitative) Monitor 4 Internationally / nationally important wildlife and geological sites protected and enhanced important wildlife and Number (or area) of new SSSIs designated Monitor Number of planning applications approved against Natural England advice Zero 4 Condition of international sites / SSSIs (including No international sites / SSSIs adversely affected recreational impacts on Fontmell & Melbury Downs, the long term effectiveness of the site management measures at Rooksmoor, implementation of the Poole Harbour SPD and urbanisation impacts on Dorset Heathlands (outcomes from Heathlands SPD)) by development Local biodiversity improved Number of declared Local Nature Reserves Monitor 4 Extent of Local Nature Reserves 1 hectare per 1,000 population 4 Areas of Outstanding Natural Beauty protected from inappropriate development Number of planning applications approved against AONB Management Board advice Zero 4 Tree Preservation Orders maintained Number of occurrences of unauthorised works to protected trees Reduce 24 Number of new TPOs made Monitor Heritage assets of historic or architectural importance protected Number of heritage assets on the national at risk register Reduce 5 encouraging design that maintains the quality of the District's built Quality of areas and buildings safeguarded Number of new Conservation Areas designated Monitor 5 and natural environment; and Number of Conservation Areas with up to date Appraisals and Management Proposals All Number of noise nuisance complaints received Zero homes and public places without undue disturbance or intrusion from neighbouring uses. not compromised Number of cases of dust or other types of pollution received Zero 25
+Objective 2 is to conserve and enhance the environment of North Dorset by: Intended Outcomes Achievement Indicators Targets Policy ensuring that North Dorset's wildlife, landscape and cultural heritage are protected and well managed; All wildlife sites protected Changes in areas of international, national and local biodiversity importance Monitor 4 Internationally / nationally important wildlife and Number of new SSSIs designated Monitor 4 geological sites protected and enhanced Number of planning applications approved against Natural England advice Zero Condition of international sites / SSSIs No international sites / SSSIs adversely affected by development Local biodiversity improved Number of declared Local Nature Reserves Monitor Extent of Local Nature Reserves 1 hectare per 1,000 population - 4 Areas of Outstanding Natural Beauty protected from inappropriate development Number of planning applications approved against AONB Management Board advice Zero 4 Tree Preservation Orders Number of occurrences of unauthorised works to Reduce 24 maintained protected trees Number of new TPOs made Monitor] Heritage assets of historic or architectural importance protected Number of heritage assets on the national at risk register Reduce 5 encouraging design that maintains the quality of the District's built Quality of areas and buildings safeguarded Number of new Conservation Areas designated Monitor and natural environment; and Number of Conservation Areas with up to date Appraisals and Management Proposals All 5 ensuring that the District's residents are able to enjoy their Residents' enjoyment of private and public places and spaces Number of noise nuisance complaints received Zero homes and public places without undue disturbance or intrusion from neighbouring uses. not compromised Number of cases of dust or other types of pollution received Zero 25